-To Get the Most Out of Your Temporary Employees, Use People Management Basics!
+Getting the Most Out of Your Temporary Employees = People Management Basics!

-As an employer of a fairly large team of temporary and contract employees, we pay close attention to what they tell us are elements of their experience that most impacts their assignment satisfaction.
+As an employer of a fairly large team of temporary and contract employees, we pay close attention to what they tell us are important elements in how they experience their time limited work assignments.
 We have multiple conversations with them throughout their assignment, plus ask them to participate in a survey of their “assignment experience” when the assignment ends.
 What we’ve uncovered is that there are specific things that both PACE and our employer clients can do while our employees are on assignment that make a big difference to their attitude towards their job, and ultimately their performance.
-We think what we have learned is worth sharing!

-Here’s a short list of things we know will have a positive impact on the productivity and retention of the employees we assign to your work-site.
+Here’s a short list of things we’ve learned have a positive impact on the productivity and retention of most temporary employees:

 1. First Day Stuff.

-What we have found is, there are some activities that happen on our employees first day of work that set the stage for higher levels of engagement (and productivity) down the road.
+What we have found is, there are some activities that happen on our employees first day of work that are very important to setting the stage for higher levels of engagement (and productivity) down the road.

 Personal contact with their on-site manager.

-Temporary employees, just like core employees, want to know how you view the work they are being asked to do – why it’s important to you, the team and the company.
-A sense of purpose for what your temp will be doing – very specifically, how they will contribute to your larger goals – appears to be one of the important links to ongoing engagement.
+Temporary employees, just like core employees, want to know that their manager values the work they are being asked to do – why that work makes a difference to their manager, their team, the company.
+A sense of purpose for what you will ask your temporary worker to do – more specifically, how they will contribute to your larger goals – appears to be one of the important links to ongoing engagement.

 Meet the Team.

-Personal introductions to teammates help the team get comfortable with who they will be working with and their respective roles on the team.
-If you’re managing a large department, or if the employee will be required to interact with team members in other departments, a list of who they will be talking to, what they do, and how to reach them, can be a valuable road map for new employee’s.
-We’ve found these things impact their ability to solve problems and get work done quickly as issues arise.
+Personal introductions to teammates will help a temporary employee get comfortable with who they will be working with and how their work fits in with the team.
+If you’re managing a large department, or if the employee will be required to interact with team members in other departments, a list of who they will be talking to, what they do, and how to reach them, can be an invaluable road map for new temporary employee – something that will impact their ability to solve problems and get work done quickly as issues arise.